-As part of his professorship at the Utrecht University Centre for Global Challenges (UGLOBE), Prof. Schot is currently involved in three Teaching elements, namely: Developing dedicated UGLOBE Summer and Winter Schools, Community Engaged Learning (CEL) as well as PhD Supervision.
+At the Transformative Innovation Policy Consortium (TIPC), founded by Johan Schot, he plays an essential role in training policy makers and practitioners.
+As part of his professorship at the Utrecht University Centre for Global Challenges (UGLOBE), Schot is currently involved in three Teaching activities, namely: Developing dedicated UGLOBE Summer and Winter Schools, Community Engaged Learning (CEL) as well as PhD Supervision.
+Furthermore, Schot has been involved in designing and re-designing Bachelor and Master programs.

 community engaged learning

-The Centre for Global Challenges wishes to promote interdisciplinary collaboration between Utrecht University researchers, its students, and societal stakeholders from across the globe through Community Engaged Learning (CEL).
+The Utrecht University Centre for Global Challenges wishes to promote interdisciplinary collaboration between Utrecht University researchers, its students, and societal stakeholders from across the globe through Community Engaged Learning (CEL).

 What is Community Engaged Learning?